Terms of Service

 The monthly subscription fees payable for access to the Service are specified on the Initial Order form.
 The price is calculated on the basis of the total number of users in each User Plan in effect at any given time.
 If the Customer orders access for additional users and User Plans, cf. clause 12.4 below, the price per user is the then current SuperOffice official price or, if applicable, the agreed price.
 The Customer shall be invoiced for added users according to User Plans for the period from the time the order has been confirmed by SuperOffice and to the end of the current Invoicing interval.
 For subsequent Invoicing intervals, added users will be included in the total number of users per User Plan, when calculating the Subscription fee.

 The Agreement shall be invoiced per Invoice interval in advance.
 The invoice shall cover a period according to the agreed Invoice interval.
-The first Invoice interval shall be calculated with effect from the turn of the month following the Agreement date.
+The first Invoice interval shall be calculated with effect from the Agreement date.

 The Customer may change the Invoice interval.
 The change will have effect from the next Invoice interval.
 Prices and subscription fees will be adjusted according to SuperOffice´s official price list.